 Yeah.
-I’m already freaked out enough about an enlargement of my thyroid gland (which I have), and I certainly don’t want it to get any bigger.
+I’m already freaked out enough about an enlargement of my thyroid gland (which I do already have have), and I certainly don’t want it to get any bigger.
 I am constantly asking my hubby if he can visually see an enlargement.
 He assures me he can’t.

 See, I told you I was neurotic!

-Anyways, I have started avoiding goitrogenic foods, but just the other day when I was perusing Dr. Sara Gottfried’s site, I came across her list of thyroid-suppressing foods and there were some that I didn’t know about!
+Anyways, when I started avoiding goitrogenic foods, I was doing a lot of research and as I was perusing Dr. Sara Gottfried’s site, I came across her list of thyroid-suppressing foods and there were some that I didn’t know about!
 Pears, peaches, and strawberries?
 GAH!
 Most of these I can do away with no problem.
 But some of them make me very sad.

 According to Dr. Sara, here’s the foods we should avoid or minimize, especially in their raw form, if we are suffering from thyroid issues:

 - Soybeans (and soybean products such as tofu, soybean oil, soy flour, soy lecithin)

 - Strawberries :(

 - Pears :(

 - Kai-lan (Chinese broccoli)